ashishbhungani97/metamask-extension/development/webpack/README.md

 yarn test:unit:webpack
 ```

 This will run the test suite for the build tool.
-These tests are also run as part of the MetaMask test suite in CI.
+These tests are also run as part of the BlockStar test suite in CI.

 To output an HTML, JSON, and text coverage reports, run the following command: